Links on Android Authority may earn us a commission. Learn more.

 - Check the devices you want to use for listening.
 You can always disable playback on a device from the Media page at any time.

-When you enable Dual Audio sharing from your Samsung smartphone, the program allows you to adjust volume levels of each headset.
+When you enable Dual Audio sharing from your Samsung smartphone, the program allows you to adjust the volume levels of each headset.
 This option is appreciated as you don’t want to accidentally blast your friend with a high decibel output that could potentially damage their hearing, or at minimum disorient them.